SebastianoF/GeoBlog/medium_to_hashnode/medium_to_hashnode.md

     - **Not as minimalistic:** compared to the now iconic Medium UI, the dashboard of hashnode looks a crammed and still has to find its personality.
 Zooming out and going dark mode helps, though there is sometimes too much information in one go for my taste.

     - **Too many emoji:** emoji are like swearing 🤬, they are cool 🆒  and funny 🤣  only if not abused 🔫  or misplaced 🚽.
 An excessive 📈  amount would infantilise 👶  the reader 👓, visually saturate the page 📃, and divert the attention ㊟ from the content 🔃 (yes, you got me 🥇, I am showing you an example here 🤣🤣🤣🤣🤣, how funny 🤪).
 Also there is something odd in having 10 different ways of showing appreciation to an article (unlike the single black-and-white claps of Medium).
-A single option encourages the reader to give kudos, 10 options to chose from so far steered me away from upvoting each time.
+A single option encourages the reader to give kudos, 10 options to chose from so far steered me away from upvoting.

 ## <a id="hashnode-issues"></a> 2.
 Current issues with Hashnode